thilak007/exploring/README.md

 Hi,

-I use Deep Learning/ML techniques for computer vision problems.I have also worked on Robotics using ROS Kinetic Kame.I am fond of AI and open source programming.
+I use Deep Learning/ML techniques for computer vision problems.I have also worked on Robotics using ROS Kinetic Kame.
+I am fond of AI and open source programming.
 Enthusiastic to impact the world through coding.